nataliep3/flower_vision_DATA4380_np/README.md

 - Class balancing
 - Feature transformation (log-scaling + standardization)

-My best model — a Random Forest Classifier with class weighting and calibrated preprocessing — achieved a **validation accuracy of 81%** and a **log loss of 0.45**.
+My best model (according to Kaggle's scoring metric of AUC)  — Just a Logistic Regression Classifier with class weighting and calibrated preprocessing — while it only achieved **validation accuracy of 75%**, it achieved the best **AUC of 0.79**.
+My most accurate model, though, achieved a **validation accuracy of 81%**, though it had a slightly lower **AUC of 0.77**.
 These results represent a solid baseline and demonstrate the importance of preprocessing and class imbalance strategies.

 ---